gvwilson/thirdbit/src/fiction/iffy/index.md

 the salty tang of seaweed soup, and the heavy mug of people who spent most of their lives wrapped in warm clothing.

-Iffy paused in front of a stall selling accelerated raccoons with startling blue eyes.
+Iffy paused in front of a stall selling tweaked raccoons with startling blue eyes.
 "They make great pets.
 Or snacks!" the man said, hastily adding, "Just kidding!
 Just kidding!" when Iffy scowled at him.